openmrs/openmrs-esm-core/README.md

 :wave:	New to our project?
 Be sure to review the [OpenMRS 3 Frontend Developer Documentation](https://openmrs.github.io/openmrs-esm-core/#/).
-You may find the [Map of the Project](https://openmrs.github.io/openmrs-esm-core/#/main/map) especially helpful. :teacher:
+You may find the [Map of the Project](https://openmrs.github.io/openmrs-esm-core/#/main/map) especially helpful.

 Also see the [API documentation](./packages/framework/esm-framework/docs/API.md)